fanteastick/quartz-test/content/tbd/Email through a custom domain.md

 **Important Notes:**
 - Cloudflare Email Routing only receives and forwards incoming mail to your Gmail or other destination inbox.
 - Sending is handled via Gmail SMTP using the steps above.
-- This method avoids self-hosting mail servers and leverages Gmail’s reliable SMTP.
+- This method avoids self-hosting mail servers and leverages Gmail's reliable SMTP.
 - Your origin email (the Gmail account receiving mail) is technically known because forwarded emails come there.
 - DNS MX and TXT records for your domain must be properly set in Cloudflare for Email Routing functionality.
 This is a secure and convenient setup commonly used to send and receive mail using a custom domain without hosting email servers.